 Vietnamese Iced Coffee Recipe (Cà Phê Sữa Đá)

-Three main factors effect the taste of the Vietnamese iced coffee.
+Three main factors affect the taste of the Vietnamese iced coffee.
 The quality and grind of the coffee and the quantity of the sweetened condensed milk.
 Find a good coffee and adjust the grind as needed for your filter.
 Adjust the sweetened condensed milk to your preferred sweetness.
 We will often mix the sweetened condensed milk with some half and half to reduce it's sweetness a bit.
-For a quick version, use a shot of espresso instead of the coffee brewed in the traditional filter.
+For a quick version, use a shot of espresso instead of the coffee brewed in the traditional filter (phin).

-4.72 from 14 votes
+4.77 from 17 votes

 Ingredients